HiThink-Research/MME-Finance/README.md

 "Overall","110","74.18181818181819"
 ```

-This is the result of MMfin_CN
+Here is the performance of Qwen2-VL-72B on MMfin_CN.
 ```
 "Category","tot","acc"
 "Accurate Numerical Calculation","10","80.0"